 Trump returns to New York to face historic criminal charges

-NEW YORK (AP) — Former President Donald Trump returned to New York from his Florida estate Monday to face historic booking and arraignment on hush money charges related to allegations of sexual encounters.
+NEW YORK (AP) — Former President Donald Trump returned to New York on Monday to face his historic booking and arraignment on hush money charges related to allegations of sexual encounters.
 The nation’s largest city bolstered security and warned potential protesters it was “not a playground for your misplaced anger.”

-Trump’s long day started with a motorcade ride from his Mar-a-Lago club to his red, white and blue Boeing 757, emblazoned with his name in gold letters — all carried live on television.
-The mini-parade took him past supporters waving banners and cheering, decrying the case against him that stems from payments made during his 2016 campaign — as politically motivated.
+Trump’s long day started with a motorcade ride from his Mar-a-Lago club in Florida to his red, white and blue Boeing 757, emblazoned with his name in gold letters — all carried live on television.
+The mini-parade took him past supporters waving banners and cheering, decrying the case against him, which stems from payments made during his 2016 campaign, as politically motivated.

 “While there may be some rabble rousers thinking about coming to our city tomorrow, our message is clear and simple: Control yourselves,” said New York Mayor Eric Adams.
 “New York City is our home. … We are the safest large city in America because we respect the rule of law.”

 Advisers said Trump spent the flight working.
-He was to meet with his attorneys, then spend the night at Trump Tower before surrendering to authorities at the courthouse.
+In New York, he was meeting with his attorneys, then spending the night at Trump Tower before surrendering to authorities at the courthouse.

 The former president also bolstered his legal team Monday, adding a third high-profile attorney, Todd Blanche.
 A former federal prosecutor, Blanche has previously represented Trump’s former campaign chairman Paul Manafort.